Actionaly for Parents

 KEY CHANGES

-AI is labeled for clarity
+AI labeled clearly.

 Designing for trust in an AI assistant was a key challenge.
 Parents were wary of automated interactions, fearing they might undermine human connections.
 This led me to focus on transparency—clearly explaining data sources, reasoning, and giving users control.
 I learned that trust in AI requires more than accuracy; it demands clarity, user agency, and alignment with real-world values.